BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_13.md

 Time for another of Reborn's double battle gym leaders.
 Her two leads, Darmanitan and Typhlosion, are incredibly fast and hit like trucks with their Fire moves.
 Eruption will turn the field to Burning Field, potentially making things more difficult.
 In the back she has a seeded Ninetales, who will amplify her Fire type moves even more thanks to Drought.
 With a bulky Rotom that can counter Water and Ground types and the speedy Heat Wave + coverage moves sets she has on her Delphox and Volcarona, Charlotte has a pretty frail but speedy and strong team that can overwhelm unprepared teams by their sheer field-boosted power.

 Both the Super-Heated Field and Burning Field benefit Charlotte a lot, but they could benefit you as well.
 One hilarious strategy you can try is just using your own Fire types to obliterate her: use your own Eruption, Heat Wave, etc. As long as you can control for speed such as by using the Telluric Seed this tends to be reliable.
-If you find yourself stuck, Trick Room is an incredible strategy here - paired with Wide Guard, you can reliably set up Trick Room on the first turn with many different Pokemon.
+If you find yourself stuck, Trick Room is an incredible strategy here - paired with Wide Guard, you can reliably set up Trick Room on the first turn with many different Pokémon.
 Under Trick Room, her entire team will crumple to slow Rock moves, Ground moves on top of Gravity, or Water moves if you can keep it on Burning to avoid the Super-Heated Field damage suppression.
 There are tons of other crafty doubles strategies you can use on this fight especially if you buy yourself some turns with Wide Guard, so get creative!

 Once you win, you'll get the *Cinder Badge* which allows us to use Dive in the field and boosts the cap to Lv.
 75. You'll also get *TM35 Flamethrower*!
 Very nice.